John Hollander - Lawyer, Trainer, Author

 John also teaches students in trial advocacy at the University of Ottawa's school of common law.
 He has introduced experiential courses, in which he uses the Advocacy Club methodology to train third-year law students to become junior associates in litigation practices.

-Through Irwin Law,John has published seven handbooks for lawyers on the subjects of interview skills, legal writing, discovery techniques, courtroom skills, mediation, case analysis and examination skills.
-An eighth book, to be published in 2017, will be titled, Expert Witnesses in Civil Trials.
+Through Irwin Law,John has published eight handbooks for lawyers on the subjects of interview skills, legal writing, discovery techniques, courtroom skills, mediation, case analysis and examination skills.
 For details, go to Handbooks on this website.

 John has also produced three self-published handbooks for teaching trial advocacy in law school: Introduction to Trial Advocacy, Outlining Examinations and Estate Litigation.
 For details and to purchase, visit the Store on this website.
 He is currently working on a fourth handbook, Authenticity: Public Speaking for Professionals.

 Juliet Knapton - Lawyer, Teacher

 Juliet Knapton has a passion for teaching and loves to witness the growth in each Advocacy Club member she mentors.
 A former civil litigator and secondary school teacher, she has taught Trial Advocacy at the University of Ottawa.
 Until her appointment to the Immigration and Refugee Board as a tribumal member late in 2017, Juliet provided mediation and workplace investigation services.
 She previously served as Vice Chair of the County of Carleton Law Association's Diversity Committee.

 Called to the Bar of Ontario in 2005, Juliet has represented clients at the trial and appellate court levels as well as in front of several administrative tribunals.
 While in private litigation practice, she acted on behalf of both plaintiffs and defendants.
 She understands the motivations and limitations of litigation in each context.
 Her areas of expertise included personal injury, professional liability, insurance, equality and human rights law.
 For many years, she also coached the University of Ottawa Wilson (Charter) Equality Moot Team and then served as a judge of the competition.